 Hamlin Road Farm

-Established by Pathways in 2002, Hamlin Road Farm offers people the chance to work as farmhands for up to six months, gaining valuable paid work experience while they prepare for permanent employment elsewhere.
+Established by Pathways in 2002, the farm grows certified organic produce.
+It offers people the chance to work as a trainee farmhand for up to six months while they are supported in their wellness.
+Trainees gain valuable paid work experience, learn skills and build confidence while they prepare for permanent employment elsewhere.

 Grown from community ideas